nmusers/docs/content/Reference manual/$aesinit.md

 ## DISCUSSION {#discussion}

-The  $AESINITIAL record is used to compute the amounts in the equilib- rium compartments at the beginning of an integration interval.
+The  $AESINITIAL record is used to compute the amounts in the equilibrium compartments at the beginning of an integration interval.
 It  is used  with  PREDPP's  ADVAN9, ADVAN15, and ADVAN17.
 May also be coded
 $AES0.
 (See $AES).